sveetch/boussole/docs/overview.rst

     If you plan to use some Sass libraries installed from npm, just add the path to ``node_modules`` directory, then you will be able to import them from your sources.

+    However, some project may install hundreds of npm packages which may involve a little performance loss with the watcher mode on some systems.
 TARGET_PATH
     Default: None, this is a required setting.